 Make It Believable

 Say you stumble upon a survey on a product testing site asking whether or not you clean your windows.
-Even though you probably don’t even consider that process, that survey is looking for people who genuinely want to clean their windows more easily.
+Even though you probably don’t even consider that process, that survey looks for people who genuinely want to clean their windows more easily.

-Obviously, it’s about some new glass cleaner or the next generation of laser-guided window wiper.
-Is this something you really want to test?
+It’s about some new glass cleaner or the next generation of laser-guided window wipers.
+Is this something you want to test?

-Know what you’re looking for and genuinely make an effort to appeal to the people in charge, as if the opportunity to give their product a spin is something you could genuinely benefit from.
+Know what you’re looking for and genuinely make an effort to appeal to the people in charge, as if you could genuinely benefit from the opportunity to give their product a spin.

 And at the same time, don’t make yourself look unreliable should you be even slightly interested in trying out the latest technology in window cleaning.